-After brief presentations by County Executive Brian Hill and James Patterson, the manager of the countywide strategic planning process, attendees were able to choose three out of the nine areas they wanted to learn more about by talking to team members.
+After brief presentations by County Executive Bryan Hill and James Patterson, the manager of the countywide strategic planning process, attendees were able to choose three out of the nine areas they wanted to learn more about by talking to team members.

 Attendees were given copies of the preliminary strategies — 166 in total — and asked to provide feedback to the teams.

 The county is especially interested in these nine areas: